-Schwa and Halant are two opposite terms (concepts) in ĐevaNāgarī.
+Schwa and Hal are two opposite terms (concepts) in ĐevaNāgarī.
 Discussion about one is not complete without the other!
 Here we would discuss schwa.

 While pronouncing English consonants we generally use trailing 'ee' (ī) or leading 'e'.